-Climate Bill, under review prior to 2nd Reading, meets fierce opposition on all fronts
+Climate Bill, prior to 2nd Reading, meets fierce opposition on all fronts

 Knesset Committee hears wide opposition to the current bill from Adam Teva V'Din, Knesset Members and the Manufacturers' Association who agreed that there is along way to go before the bill becomes an effective legal framework.